 And as usual, Schumer is pulling no punches when it comes to telling the real story.
 Her maternity posts were a freaking delight, so we suspected we were in for a major treat when the baby arrived.
 But nothing could have prepared us for the top-shelf, completely candid, deliciously relatable posts she’s given her fans about new motherhood.
 We are stanning so hard.

-Here are our top postpartum Schumer moments so far.
+Here are our top Schumer mom moments so far.

 Her clapback on how she’d “cope” with her son’s potential autism